python/pycon-code-of-conduct/Staff Procedure for incident handling.md

 * Reassure them that the incident report will be reviewed by the lead incident responders
 * Gather their contact information to send a follow-up after the incident is resolved
 * Offer to get them water
-* Tell them where or take them to the attendee quiet room (Room 24) or the speaker quiet room (Room 13)
+* Tell them where the Safety Room is.
+Offer to escort them if desired.
+    - Room 23 on May 11, Room 25C May 12-13
 * Ask, "Is there a friend or trusted person who you would like to be with you?"
 If so, arrange for another incident responder to get this person.
 * Ask them, "How else can I help?"
 * Provide them with specific non-emergency or crisis contacts from the volunteer guide if necessary.